MattTaylor01123/FPHP/README.md

 ## Motivations

 - PHP has support for iterators and generators but its built-in collection functions work only on arrays (e.g. array_map, array_filter, array_reduce).
-- PHP's built-in collection functions have behaviour inconsistent with other language implementations and the parameter order is inconsistent.
 - Improve ease of usage of lazy evaluation via iterators and generators through collection functions which support laziness.
-- Support for partial application of functions, to support a more declerative style of coding.
+- Support for threading of the collection, to support more declerative coding styles.

 ## Inspirations